Rivaldo: Style of play

-In 2002, John Carlin of The Guardian noted that Rivaldo "combines to dazzling effect the two essential qualities of the ideal footballer: artistry and efficiency."
+In 2002, John Carlin of The Guardian noted that Rivaldo "combines to dazzling effect the two essential qualities of the ideal footballer: artistry and efficiency".
 His colleague, Rob Smyth, echoed his views in 2008, commenting: "if you could marry British will with continental skill, you would have the perfect footballer.
 Such a mixed recipe was thrillingly in evidence in Diego Maradona.
-Since then, however, perhaps only Rivaldo has fused the two qualities," noting that like the Argentinian, the Brazilian had "bronca" (the word used repeatedly in Maradona's autobiography to refer to "anger, fury, hatred, resentment, bitter discontent).
+Since then, however, perhaps only Rivaldo has fused the two qualities", noting that like the Argentinian, the Brazilian had "bronca" (the word used repeatedly in Maradona's autobiography to refer to "anger, fury, hatred, resentment, bitter discontent").
 Former Dutch international Ruud Gullit believed that Rivaldo's ability and qualities were often overlooked, as "he played in the same era as Brazilian counterparts Ronaldo and Ronaldinho."

 Personal life

+Rivaldo is a devout Evangelical Christian.

-His son Rivaldinho is also a professional footballer, who currently plays for China League One club Qingdao Red Lions.
+His son Rivaldinho is also a professional footballer, who currently plays for Thai League club Bangkok United.

 Rivaldo supported Jair Bolsonaro for the 2018 Brazilian general election.